work

 Photo-Illustration: by The Cut; Photos: Getty Images

-People often get nervous about turning down a job offer, like they’re somehow not holding up their end of a deal they made when they first applied.
-But applying and interviewing for a job is in no way a promise that you’ll accept it if it’s offered to you, and employers know that.
-Candidates turn down job offers all the time — just as employers turn down applicants all the time too — and you’re not going to burn a bridge by politely and professionally declining an offer.
+People often get nervous about turning down job offers, as if they’re going back on an obligation they incurred when they first applied.
+But applying and interviewing for a job doesn’t bind you in any way to an offer if you get one, and employers realize that.
+It’s routine for employers to make offers that are ultimately declined — just as it’s normal for employers to turn down applicants — and you won’t burn a bridge by professionally declining to accept a job.

-People do turn down jobs via email all the time, so if you want to go that route, the world won’t implode.
-But the more gracious move is to call and speak with the person who would have been your manager (assuming they were the one who interviewed you).
+People turn down jobs via email all the time, so if you want to go that route, the world won’t implode.
+But the more gracious move is to call and speak with the person who would have been your manager (assuming they were the one who interviewed you), even if they emailed you the offer.
 That person is probably at least somewhat emotionally invested in you now that they’ve offered you the job.

-However, timeliness is more important than connecting on the phone, so if reaching someone by phone would add days to the process, go ahead and send an email.
+That said, timeliness is most important, so if reaching someone by phone would add days to the process, go ahead and send an email.
 Just add a note like, “I’d hoped to connect with you on the phone, but wasn’t able to reach you and didn’t want to delay the process.”

-This might seem unfair, since employers turn down candidates all the time without offering a reason why, but you’ll come across better and preserve the relationship for the future if you give some explanation for your decision.
+This might seem unfair, since employers turn down candidates all the time without offering a reason why, but it will help to preserve the relationship for the future if you give some explanation for your decision.
 Your reason doesn’t need to be a comprehensive account of your reservations about the job, though!
-It’s enough to say something like, “Thanks so much for considering me, but after a lot of thought, I’ve decided to decline and focus on a few other roles that I think are more in line with the work I’m hoping to do.”
+It’s enough to say something like, “Thanks so much for considering me, but after a lot of thought, I’ve decided to decline and focus on roles that are more in line with the work I’m hoping to do.”

 Or, if you have a reason that’s easily explainable in one or two sentences and that is not insulting (i.e., not: “You seem like a terrible manager”), share that!
 For example: